sst/sst/www/docs/constructs/AppSyncApi.md

 -->
 The `AppSyncApi` construct is a higher level CDK construct that makes it easy to create an AppSync GraphQL API.
 It provides a simple way to define the data sources and the resolvers in your API.
 And allows you to configure the specific Lambda functions if necessary.
 See the [examples](#examples) for more details.

+Using this construct requires two additional dependencies.
+Make sure you install `graphql` and `@graphql-tools/merge` for schema merging

 ## Constructor
 ```ts
 new AppSyncApi(scope, id, props)